zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 Aside from comparing different parameter combinations for a single model, we can also compare how likely one computational model is compared to another, in generating the observed data.
 Since any specific value of a given parameter involves uncertainty as we computed above, we need to account for this when comparing different generative processes to each other.

-This again involves computing the comparative advantage, the posterior probability, for each point in the parameter space that we examine but now the parameter space does not only contain the parameters within each model, but also which model they belong to.
+This again involves computing the comparative advantage, the posterior probability, for each point in the parameter space that we examine, contains both the parameters within each model, *and* which model they belong to.

 Here, we'll use the same participant's data from before and examine if it can be explained better by a standard aDDM (that we fit above) or another model where the boundaries of the evidence accummulation decay exponentially throughout the decision.
 This model is detailed further in the [Defining custom models](https://addm-toolbox.github.io/ADDM.jl/dev/tutorials/custom_model/) tutorial.